 YWCA Tri-County Area is dedicated to providing equitable early education to support the needs of all children and families.
-Families of children under 5, have three options for their children’s early education: Early Head Start, Pre K Counts and YWPreschool.
+Families of children under 5, have three options for their children’s early education: Pre K Counts and YWPreschool.
 Families of preschool age children have two options for their child’s early education experience: YW Pre K Counts (YWPKC) and YWPreschool.
 These programs follow the same regulations, guidelines and curriculum; the only differences are the funding source.
 The classroom teachers share resources across classrooms to ensure the equitable distribution of opportunities for all.
 The expectation is to provide the opportunity for a preschool experience to all families, regardless of income, so preference in YWPKC will be made to families without subsidy, as those who receive this support can participate in our YWPreschool classroom.

 Using information from conversations with families and the Getting to Know You Questionnaire found in the enrollment packet, the best program for the family is selected.
 These programs follow the same regulations, guidelines and curriculum; the only differences are the funding source.
 The classroom teachers share resources across classrooms to ensure the equitable distribution of opportunities for all.

 Dodge, D & Jones., 2004.
 The Creative Curriculum for Preschool.
 Washington, DC; Teaching Strategies, Inc.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its agencies, offices, and employees, and institutions participating in or administering USDA programs, are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.